Solving Linear Programs with Fast Online Learning Algorithms: Problem Setup and Assumptions

 \subsection{Simple and Fast Online Algorithms}

-Now we are ready to introduce online algorithms of our interest in \textbf{Algorithm \ref{alg:online}}.
+Now, we are ready to introduce online algorithms of our interest in \textbf{Algorithm \ref{alg:online}}.

-In each iteration, we choose one column $f(\y, i_k)$, approximate it by some $f_{\y^k}(\y, i_k)$ and perform stochastic proximal updates on the dual variable $\y$.
-At the end of iteration, we use the current dual information, combined with \eqref{eqn:kkt} to estimate the primal solution $\hat{x}^{i_k}$.
-Since in each iteration only one column participates in the update, the cost of each iteration is very low, thereby making the methods ``simple and fast''.
+In each iteration, let $\y^k$ be the current estimation of the dual solution.
+We choose $i_k\in[n]$, approxiamte $f(\y, i_k)$ by some function $f_{\y^k}(\y, i_k)$, which will be defined in \textbf{Section \ref{sec:theory}}, and perform stochastic proximal updates on the dual variable $\y$.
+At the end of each iteration, we use the current dual information, combined with \eqref{eqn:kkt} to estimate the primal solution $\hat{x}^{i_k}$.
+Since in each iteration, only one LP column participates in the update, the cost of each iteration is very low, thereby making the methods ``simple and fast''.